 - Manual: This setting is for if you would like to manually assign a sales tax rate to each quote and invoice that you create.
 Under this setting, ServiceTrade will not assign a sales tax rate to your transactions.

-- Sales Tax Groups: Selecting this feature will allow you to manage sales tax rates via sales tax groups in ServiceTrade.
+- Sales Tax Groups: This feature will allow you to manage sales tax rates via sales tax groups in ServiceTrade.
 ServiceTrade will assign a sales tax rate to your transactions, based on your sales tax groups and the postal code of each transaction's location.